 If you know me, you’re probably already laughing at the title of this post.
 Let’s get this part out of the way first… No, I didn’t burn anything, and yes, it was edible (mostly).
-Before setting out on my trip, I decided it would be fun to try to take a cooking class in each country I visit.
+Before setting out on my trip, I decided it would be fun to try to take a cooking class in each country I visit, so taking a cooking class in Chiang Mai, Thailand was high on my list of things to do.
 Learning about other cultures is a privilege, and I think the number one thing people think of with other cultures is food.
 It’s something easy for us to experience and accessible in other parts of the world.
 And so, learning to cook the local cuisine seemed like a great way to get a feel for the local life.

 My class consisted of about 10 people.
 There was a young man from Germany, a couple from France and Australia, another couple from the UK and New York, and a group from Idaho and Colorado.
 I was actually surprised by how loud I’d found the Americans of the group.
 It felt like reverse culture shock to be around them.
 I’d only been in Asia for two weeks and already Americans seemed too rambunctious.
 They were extremely nice, but it took a while for me to adjust to their personalities, and I realized how other cultures must see us.